Guava

 Health Benefits

-- Exceptionally high in vitamin C, supporting immune function and collagen synthesis—nearly 4 times the daily recommended value
+- Exceptional vitamin C content supports immune function and collagen synthesis; one guava provides nearly 4 times the daily recommended intake

-- Contains powerful antioxidants including lycopene and polyphenols that combat oxidative stress and reduce inflammation
+- Rich in antioxidants including lycopene, quercetin, and kaempferol, which combat oxidative stress and reduce inflammation

 Buying Guide